MichaelChirkov/Valamis-LXP/README.md

 If deployed against a portlet container, the end-user features are available via the portlet's standard View mode, while administrative features are available via the Edit mode.

 ### NOTE
-Since version 3.4.1, Valamis Community Edition is separated into three packages on GitHub: Valamis LRS (Learning Record Store, https://github.com/arcusys/valamis-lrs), Learning Paths (https://github.com/arcusys/learning-paths), Valamis components (this repository).
+Since version 3.4.1, Valamis Community Edition is separated into three packages on GitHub: Valamis LRS (Learning Record Store, https://github.com/valamis/valamis-lrs), Learning Paths (https://github.com/valamis/learning-paths), Valamis LXP components (this repository).
 You need to compile all of these.

 ### Download
 Download Valamis CE source code from this repository and compile the application yourself.